Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The display name of the app: YOUR APP DISPLAY NAME

-Target product for the app: HUB
+Target product for the app: Connect Platform

 Keep this app private and not share it with other developers in your organization?
 No

 2. Scaffold the app and initialize the App Directory.
 The Basic Sample template contains example code to get you started (including functions and jobs), and the Empty Project template is a basic app without example code.
 If you use the Basic Sample template, you must replace the event examples with objects you intend to update in your OCP account.
-It also includes src/schema/customers.yml which you must replace with the schema definition of the object you want to update, like src/schema/commerce_products.yml.
+It also includes src/schema/customers.yml, which you must replace with the schema definition of the object you want to update, like src/schema/commerce_products.yml.
 See App versioning for help with how to version your app.

 🚧